Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 2. Prepare your materials

-In addition to preparing answers for common interview questions, be sure to have all of your materials ready ahead of time like supporting materials like a pen and paper to take notes.
+In addition to preparing answers for common interview questions, be sure to have all of your materials ready ahead of time.
+This includes supporting materials like a pen and paper to take notes, as well as a copy of your resume and cover letter.

 3. Practice answering questions aloud

-Practice answering questions aloud and time yourself to stay under two minutes on average.
+Practice answering questions aloud and time yourself to stay under two minutes.
 A phone screen interview is significantly shorter than a traditional interview, and you don’t want to use up too much of the hiring manager’s time.

 Practicing will help you feel more comfortable when speaking with the interviewer and ensure that your answers sound clear and concise.